d2doan/cse15l-lab-reports/labrep3.md

             Thomas H. Kean, chair
             Lee H. Hamilton, vice chair
 ```
-<sub>This examples is trivial and is just to show the basic function of the command line option.</sub><br/>
+<sub>This example is trivial and is just to show the basic function of the command line option.</sub><br/>
 <br/>

 ```
 grep -v "pharma" technical/plos/pmed.0020281.txt